BOMIST/bomist-enterprise-utils/README.md

 [Caddy](https://caddyserver.com) is used here for [automatic HTTPS](https://caddyserver.com/docs/automatic-https) and as a reverse proxy redirecting traffic to CouchDB.
 This Ansible playbook installs Caddy and sets it up as a reverse proxy.

 Replace `yourdomain.com` with your actual domain (or a sub-domain, for example `couch.yourdomain.com`).
+Notice that `port` is set to `5984` as that's the default port CouchDB runs on.

 ```
 ansible-playbook -i hosts caddy/main.yml --extra-vars "domain=yourdomain.com port=5984"